-Raspberry Pi is a $35 palm-sized Linux-ready embedded computer.
-Attach a keyboard, mouse, load an operating system on an SD card, attach a monitor, and you have a top of the line computer circa 2002.
+Raspberry Pi is a line of $5 to $35 palm-sized Linux-ready embedded computer.
+Attach a keyboard, mouse, load an operating system on an SD card, attach a monitor, and you have a top of the line computer circa 2004.
 We're interested in Raspberry Pi because:

 - It's a computer, so you should be able to hook it up to a Hummingbird or Finch and write code to control them.

 - It's a computer, so you can make it wirelessly connect to other computers and the internet.

 - It's a computer, and it's small enough to fit under/on top of a Finch.

 - It's a computer, and it's $5 to $35!

 At the moment, you can write code to control the Finch Robot in C, Java, Python, and Snap! (on a host computer).